 Chris O’Loughlin, 1992 Olympian who has been an individual national champion at the junior, NCAA, senior and veteran levels.

-Charlotte Remenyick, who served as the women’s fencing coach at Northwestern before joining the coaching staff at Ohio State.
+Charlotte Remenyik, who served as the women’s fencing coach at Northwestern before joining the coaching staff at Ohio State.
 She made OSU history by becoming the first woman to coach a men’s varsity team.
-Remenyick, who died in 2011, coached 16 All-Americans.
+Remenyik, who died in 2011, coached 16 All-Americans.

 Hanna Thompson, member of the women’s foil team that won a silver medal at the 2008 Olympics in Beijing and a six-time member of the Senior World Team.